 It has three parts; cytosol, cell organelles, and cell inclusions.
 The cytosol is the liquid part of the cytoplasm.
 The cell organelles are membrane-bound, like the nucleus, mitochondria, or non-membrane-bound ribosomes or centrioles.
 The cell inclusions are the nutrients or pigments dissolved in the cytoplasm.

 The nucleus is the membrane-bound cellular organelle that separates the nucleus from other organelles.
-The nuclear membrane is double-layered with pores that help interact with the cytoplasm.
+The nuclear membrane has double layer with pores that help interact with the cytoplasm.

 The membrane also binds the nucleolus and DNA, the cell’s genetic material.
 The nucleolus is the spherical structure inside the nucleus that helps to produce and assemble ribosomes.
 Here the ribosomal RNA also gets produced, which is transported to the cell’s cytoplasm for protein synthesis.

 DNA (deoxyribonucleic acid) is the hereditary material of an animal cell.
-Its structure is a double helix, and the DNA is formed by deoxyribose sugar and nucleotides.
-DNA is tightly bound to histone protein and forms a complex known as chromatin.
+Its structure is a double helix, and the DNA forms by deoxyribose sugar and nucleotides.
+DNA tightly bind to histone protein and forms a complex known as chromatin.
 The chromatin condenses to form chromosomes.

 Mitochondria are the cellular organelles bound by membranes.
 They are also known as the cell’s powerhouse because mitochondria produce the chemical energy required for the proper functioning of the cell.
 Different metabolic processes like the Krebs cycle, urea cycle, heme biosynthesis, cardiolipin synthesis, quinone, and steroid biosynthesis occur inside the mitochondria.